Frontear/Themelio/README.md

 # Themelio

 The fundamental base Gradle setup for developing a Fabric Mod, alongside some optional scripts that help keep your environment up-to-date.
-The aim of this is to be able to instantly have a fabric environment ready to use
+The aim of this is to be able to instantly have a fabric environment ready to use.

 ## Usage